unstoppabledomains/docs/src/browser-resolution/resolving-domains-in-a-browser.md

-# Resolving Domains in a Browser
+# Resolving domains in a browser

 This document describes how to resolve blockchain domains using a traditional HTTP Web Browser or a Dapp Browser.
 The document assumes that a reader has a basic understanding of Unstoppable domains resolution.
-See [Resolving Domain Records](../domain-registry-essentials/resolving-domain-records.md).
+See [Resolving domain records](../domain-registry-essentials/resolving-domain-records.md).

-## End-user Features
+## End-user features

-### HTTP Website Browsing
+### HTTP website browsing

 ```gherkin
 Given a blockchain domain has a DNS record configured.